scummvm/scummvm/devtools/create_bladerunner/subtitles/README.md

         python devtools/create_bladerunner/subtitles/quotesSpreadsheetCreator/quoteSpreadsheetCreator.py -op "/c/Westwood/Blade Runner/AUDIO_FRA" -ip "/c/Westwood/Blade Runner" -ian "devtools/create_bladerunner/subtitles/common/actornames.txt" -xwav -ld FR_FRA
         ```

-7. When you've completed the above step, an Excel file should be created in your current folder, named "out-French.xls".
+7. Once you've completed the above step, an Excel file should be created in your current folder, named "out-French.xls".
 Open this file with a spreadsheet editor app (tested with Microsoft Excel 2007 and LibreOffice Calc 6.2.4) and select the "INGQUO_#.TR#" sheet.
     *   Please keep the column A ("Filename") as is.
 Do not modify the contents of this column.

     *   Edit column B ("Quote") to put in the text for your transcript of the corresponding audio file